myphysicslab/myphysicslab/src/docs/Customizing.md

 The Terminal class provides a **command line interface** that allows executing script commands, both EasyScript and JavaScript, and displays the results of those commands.
+See the above section [Customizing with JavaScript][] for more about using JavaScript.
 See the [Terminal documentation](myphysicslab.lab.util.Terminal.html) for more details.

 In most myPhysicsLab applications the Terminal input and output text areas can be made